pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 Publish to PyPI and test PyPI|✅|Poetry supports publishing to both test PyPI and PyPI Version Control based versioning|✅ | The plugin [Poetry dynamic versioning](https://github.com/mtkennerly/poetry-dynamic-versioning) supports versioning using git tags with Poetry.
 Version bumping| ✅ | Poetry supports you bumping the version of your package using standard semantic version terms patch; minor; major
-Follows current packaging standards|✖✅|Poetry does not quite support current packaging standards for adding metadata to the **pyproject.toml** file but plans to fix this in an upcoming release.
+Follows current packaging standards|✔️|Poetry does not quite support current packaging standards for adding metadata to the **pyproject.toml** file but plans to fix this in an upcoming release.
 Install your package in editable mode|✅|Poetry supports installing your package in editable mode using `--editable` Build your sdist and wheel distributions|✅|Poetry will build your sdist and wheel distributions using `poetry build`
 ```